Controversies of the Hong Kong Police Force: Sexual assault allegations

 Since 2014, there have been reports of police officers involved in sexual assaults on female victims.
 In one high-profile case involving an officer with six years' service molesting a female within Police Headquarters toilet, the officer was convicted of indecent assault and abuse of power.
 There had been an incident in 2008, when a woman was raped inside Mong Kok police station by a policeman.

+In 2021, a former policeman was sentenced to five-year imprisonment on Tuesday after a sentence review, in which he originally got 46 months in jail for indecently assaulting six underage girls.
+He pleaded guilty to 8 counts of indecent assault and unlawful sexual intercourse committed between 2017 and 2018 when he was still in the force.
+Originally released on bail, he was arrested again after committing another crime resulting in the present sentence.

 2014 Umbrella Movement

 Police brutality allegations

 Police were criticized for violently attacking protesters in October 2014, as well as for allegedly colluding with triads and thugs against peaceful protesters.

 Seven officers were convicted and sentenced to two years in prison in early 2017, after a video tape surfaced of them beating a handcuffed protester in police custody on 15 October 2014, sparking outrage and accusations of police brutality.
 The commissioner of police, pro-Beijing politicians, and thousands of members of the police unions publicly supported the convicted officers.

 As a result of Andy Tsang's unpopular decisions and comments as Chief of Police, critics nicknamed him "Vulture".
 The approval rating of the police declined from mid-2012 to 2015 with the record low net approval of 21 percentage points set in early 2015.

 According to the Wall Street Journal, Tsang was responsible for politicization of the police during his tenure and aligning policing objectives with the state.
 Police failure to respond to assaults against certain groups, heavy-handed treatment of protesters during the "Umbrella Revolution", deployment of riot police and 87 instances of tear gas use against unarmed students, caused disquiet among the public and some senior police staffers.
 The police were seen to have become a political tool in support of a governance system that is overseeing the replacement of rule of law with "rule by law" as defined by the CCP.
 Fung Wai-wah, president of the Professional Teachers' Union, commented that "the police [during the Umbrella Revolution] have made themselves enemy of the people [literally overnight]".